Fountain Lake, Arkansas: Education

 Fountain Lake is home to the Fountain Lake School District, which operates Fountain Lake High School.
 Their mascot is the Cobra, originally proposed by Buster Clemmons from the class of 1934.
-The Fountain Lake School District, as of 2013, offers six Advance Placement Courses, ten sports, and has over twenty clubs and organizations available for students.
+The Fountain Lake School District, as of 2013, offers six Advanced Placement courses, ten sports, and has over twenty clubs and organizations available for students.
 The Fountain Lake School District has multiple state titles.
 Among the state titles, The Fountain Lake Football Team won their first State Championship in 2009 against Prescott High School, the Senior High Women's Chorus, in 2013, received scores of superior (being a first for Fountain Lake) and excellent at State Choir Competition, and had various students receive state awards for outstanding performance.
 The Fountain Lake School District has hosted nineteen yearly musicals, as of 2012, in the auditorium, and has two tornado shelters, built in 2012, that hosts various community events.